WPO: Enhancing RLHF with Weighted Preference Optimization: Method

 \subsection{Weight Alignment}

-The objective of our weighting strategy is to simulate on-policy RL, where different outputs are weighed by their alignment with on-policy behavior.
-Therefore, after the outputs are sampled using the current policy model, their weights $w(x,y)$ should be uniform, and the weights of outputs from other models should be smaller.
-However, our current strategy assigns different weights to outputs sampled using the policy model, due to the fact that LLMs exhibit different levels of confidence across different inputs~\cite{si2023prompting,xiong2024can}.
-This results in an input bias, where some outputs sampled using the policy model will be assigned higher weights than others.
+The objective of our weighting strategy is to simulate on-policy RL, where outputs are weighted according to how closely they align with on-policy behavior.
+For outputs generated by the current policy model, we expect their weights to be uniformly 1, while outputs that deviate from this on-policy behavior should receive smaller weights.
+However, due to the varying levels of confidence that LLMs exhibit across different inputs~\cite{si2023prompting,xiong2024can}, even outputs generated by the policy model may sometimes be assigned low weights.
+This introduces an unintended bias where some on-policy outputs receive lower weights purely because of lower model confidence based on the input, disrupting the uniformity we aim to achieve.
 Figure~\ref{fig:weight_alignment} shows the weight distribution of sampled outputs based on prompts from Ultrafeedback and the Mistral-sft-beta model, in which we observe significant variability in $w(x,y)$.
 To address this and ensure equal weighting of these outputs, we propose to align the weights in WPO.

 A direct method is to adjust the weights above by the sequence probability of the on-policy outputs sampled from the policy model.
 However, generating outputs during training is computationally expensive, and hence, we explore approximation methods for this alignment.
 Instead of using weights of the whole sequences as reference, we operate at the token level and adjust the probability of output tokens according to the token distribution in the policy model, based on the current subsequence.
 We propose two ways to achieve the alignment.